 If the size exceeds the wattage of the unit, (see the estimate above) it would be a smart thing to use multiple small units rather than one large unit.
 This is more efficient.
 Besides, there is a limit to the electric capacity of commercially available units.

-If you have built-in thermostat, sure you can
+If you have a built-in thermostat, sure you can.

 The central heating system is more economical to operate.
 A portable heater may be cheap to buy but a utility bill mill hurt.
 So, in the long run, central heating is beneficial.